cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 # SLURM

-In case you run long running jobs it is often useful to have access to a batch queuing system.
+In case you run long running jobs, it is often useful to have access to a batch queuing system.
 Such a batch queue enables one to submit the jobs to a queue nd they are scheduled for execution based on a sceheduling policy.
 One such framework is SLURM.
 We describe how to use mpi4py from a batch queueing system with SLURM.

-Slurm stands for **S**imple **L**inux **U**tility for **R**esource **M**anagement.
+Slurm stands for **S**imple **L**inux **U**tility for **R**esource
+**M**anagement.
 It is an open-source job scheduler for a compute cluster to carry out tasks efficiently and in a particular order while using the cluster's resources.
 SLURM supports batch jobs but also allows the use of resources in interactive mode.
 SLURM is a popular batch queueing system used on many advanced supercomputers.
 However, it is possible to install and use SLURM on a cluster of Raspberry Pis.
 SLURM can utilize mpi4py to achieve a unique processing power that replaces the use of individual computer threads with entire computers in and of themselves.

 ## Installation of SLURM on a Raspberry Pi Cluster